JonathanHelvey/DataStructures/README.md

 # DataStructures

-Differant algorithms and data structures from various sources.
+Different algorithms and data structures from various sources.

 ## Credits Go To...
 ```